 3. Plan ahead for tax events

 Many people sell a business or property and then give, missing out on the double benefit derived from gifting pre–tax dollars.
-Your charitable options include not only gifting a full or percentage interest in the asset outright to your Giving Fund, but also gifting the asset to a split–interest arrangement such as a charitable remainder trust or charitable gift annuity.
+Charitable options include not only gifting a full or percentage interest in the asset outright to a Giving Fund, but also gifting the asset to a split-interest arrangement, such as a charitable remainder trust or charitable gift annuity.
 These arrangements can pay you income in retirement.
 Learn more about planning for the sale of your business or real property.

 4. Gift to a charitable shareholder